WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/reqs.md

 Confirm that users can delete an expense from the table.
 Check that the expense is removed from both the table display and the local database.

 ### Searching/Filtering:
-Validate that users can search and filter expenses by different criteria (e.g., date range, category, or payment method).
+Validate that users can search and filter expenses by different criteria (e.g., date range, category, or description).
 Ensure the filtered results update dynamically and accurately.

 ### Default Template Loading:
-Test that clicking the "Load Default Template" button applies default categories and percentages based on the user’s monthly income.
+Test that clicking the "Calculate Budget" button applies default categories and percentages based on the user’s monthly income.

-### Resetting Budget Template:
-Ensure the "Reset to Default" button clears all personalized budget settings and restores defaults tied to the user’s income.

 ### Setting Custom Budgets:
 Verify users can set and save personalized target amounts for budget categories.
 Ensure these changes persist and can be updated.